aws-samples/serverless-full-stack-webapp-starter-kit/backend/README.md

 npm run local
 ```

 We use [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) to mock DynamoDB locally.
-To use a DynamoDB table deployed on AWS, you can modify the environment variables defined in [`app.local.ts`](apps/local.ts); set `TABLE_NAME` and `AWS_REGION` to the actual table name and region, and remove `DYNAMODB_ENDPOINT` variable.
+To use a DynamoDB table deployed on AWS, you can modify the environment variables defined in [`app.local.ts`](app.local.ts); set the `TABLE_NAME` and `AWS_REGION` environment variables to the actual table name and region, and remove the `DYNAMODB_ENDPOINT`.

 You can additonally set `JOB_QUEUE_NAME` to the SQS queue name you deployed to AWS, if you want to test job enqueue feature locally.